the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

       Save node selection

-4. The Connectivity editor will be aware of two sets of nodes: the ones in your selection (green nodes) and the ones that are not selected (white nodes).
+4. Move to the third quadrant (Q3).

-5. Move to the third quadrant (Q3) for instance.
+    The Connectivity editor will be aware of two sets of nodes: the ones in your selection (green nodes) and the ones that are not selected (white nodes).

     .. figure:: screenshots/connectivityeditor_ShowConnections.jpg